haxybaxy/search-preview/README.md

 6. Each result will be previewed in the editor with highlighted matches
 7. Press Enter to select and open the file permanently

+### Most Recently Used Editors with Preview (Ctrl+E / Cmd+E)

+1. Press `Ctrl+E` (`Cmd+E` on Mac) to open the most recently used editors dialog
+2. You'll see a list of currently open editors sorted by most recently used
+3. Navigate through the list to preview each file
+4. Type to filter the list of open editors
+5. Press Enter to select and open the editor permanently

 ## Requirements

 - VS Code 1.98.0 or higher